 Surgical decision-making was guided by the specific CDH1 mutation and its classification, family history of cancer, age, comorbidities, social infrastructure and support, EGD findings, and biopsy results.
 Four board-certified gastroenterologists with experience in hereditary gastric cancer performed surveillance EGDs and collected about 25 biopsies for each patient throughout all stomach segments.
 Total gastrectomy was discouraged in patients under 21 years of age and in patients with substantial comorbidities.
 (1)

-Total gastrectomies were all performed at MSK through Roux-en-Y reconstruction by dedicated gastric cancer surgeons Vivian E. Strong, MD, FACS, Daniel G. Coit, MD, FACS, or Sam S. Yoon, MD.
+Total gastrectomies were all performed at MSK through Roux-en-Y reconstruction by dedicated gastric cancer surgeons Vivian E. Strong, MD, FACS and Daniel G. Coit, MD, FACS.
 Surgeons selected an open, laparoscopic, or robotic surgical approach, according to their expertise and discretion.
 Preoperative EGD results informed the extent of lymphadenectomy.
 A pathologist evaluated intraoperative frozen sections of the proximal and distal margins for esophageal squamous and duodenal mucosa to confirm complete mucosal resection.
 A dedicated gastrointestinal pathologist performed a postoperative pathological evaluation, including mapping the entire gastric mucosa and annotating anatomical sites.
 Patients were monitored closely after surgery.
 (1)

 Variants, Family History, and Presentation with Diffuse Gastric Cancer